GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 - The short red 18AWG wire goes from 12v VCC/+ -> 5V IN +
 - The short black 18AWG wire goes from 12v GND/- -> 5V IN -
 - The longer 26AWG black will be connected from 5v OUT- to the GND of expansion
 - The longer 26AWG red will be connected from 5v OUT+ to the 5V of expansion.

-Please use the tables in **3.0.2 Component Wiring** for details on wiring VCC/5V/+ and GND/- connections to the Arduino.
+Please use the tables in [**Component Wiring**](#321-power-delivery) for details on wiring VCC/5V/+ and GND/- connections to the Arduino.

 !>**Make sure this component is well insulated and enclosed.
 You do not want to touch it or let it make contact with anything whilst the machine is on!**